vuejs/composition-api/README.md

 <details>
 <summary>
-⚠️ <code>set</code> workaround for adding new reactive properties
+⚠️ <code>set</code> and <code>del</code> workaround for adding and deleting reactive properties
 </summary>

+> ⚠️ Warning: `set` and `del` do NOT exist in Vue 3.
+We provide them as a workaround here, due to the limitation of [Vue 2.x reactivity system](https://vuejs.org/v2/guide/reactivity.html#For-Objects).
+>
-> ⚠️ Warning: `set` does NOT exist in Vue 3.
-We provide it as a workaround here, due to the limitation of [Vue 2.x reactivity system](https://vuejs.org/v2/guide/reactivity.html#For-Objects).
-In Vue 2, you will need to call `set` to track new keys on an `object`(similar to `Vue.set` but for `reactive objects` created by the Composition API).
+> In Vue 2, you will need to call `set` to track new keys on an `object`(similar to `Vue.set` but for `reactive objects` created by the Composition API).
 In Vue 3, you can just assign them like normal objects.
+>
+> Similarly, in Vue 2 you will need to call `del` to [ensure a key deletion triggers view updates](https://vuejs.org/v2/api/#Vue-delete) in reactive objects (similar to `Vue.delete` but for `reactive objects` created by the Composition API).
+In Vue 3 you can just delete them by calling `delete foo.bar`.

 ```ts
 import { reactive, set } from '@vue/composition-api'